Easy Ginger Cookies

 Quick, easy ginger cookies recipe, made with simple ingredients.
 Packed with fresh ginger, cinnamon, molasses.
 Crispy but soft and chewy on the inside!

 Today, I am sharing the most amazing Swedish ginger cookies ever!
 They are soft and chewy on the inside but crispy and crunchy on the outside.
 They have a warm spiced flavor and is great for Thanksgiving and Christmas.
 Similar to these cookies, my Molasses Cookies and these Cinnamon Cookies from my blog archives have incredible aromatic spices like cinnamon, nutmeg cloves and ginger.
+I like the that tops are crispy and crunchy, which balances the soft center perfectly.
+A big thanks goes out to my husband's colleague, Clare, who was kind enough to share her recipe with me.

 How do you make ginger cookies chewy?
 How to make ginger cookies?
 How do you make ginger sugar cookies?